acgmusic/vgmdb/README.md

 # pyvgmdb
-parse Japanese artitst and album imformations from vgmdb
+get artitst and album imformations from vgmdb

 you can use this python tool to get: